That’s why in the previous post of our content writing series, I covered the things you need to prepare before writing a piece of content for the web.

 If possible, end your article with all the different ideas in which readers can apply what they have just read.
 Give a summary of the main takeaways and lessons that can be gleaned from your stories and data.

-This makes it easy and quick for them to get to the main points, should they come back to refer to your article.
+Good content makes it easy and quick for readers to get to the main points, should they come back to refer to your article.

 Add Custom Images/Graphics